 - ☐ LIBRARY: Full implementation of the school library's automation system. - ☐ COMPUTER LAB: The hardware and software in the Computer Lab will be updated as necessary.
-Web tools will also be more fully utilized. - CLASSROOM EXTENSION: Use of student iPads to assist in the delivery of instruction as well as the ability to communicate and demonstrate knowledge in various written and/or digital forms. - Use of Apple TV as a means to display teacher and student presentations.
+Web tools will also be more fully utilized. - □ CLASSROOM EXTENSION: Use of student iPads to assist in the delivery of instruction as well as the ability to communicate and demonstrate knowledge in various written and/or digital forms. - Use of Apple TV as a means to display teacher and student presentations. - Use of Google Classroom as a means of conveying assignments and .